altocodenl/tagaway/qascript.md

 			- Should be back to 'COUNTRY ∩ year ∩ CITY' tag view.
 			- On sidebar left, click on the same CITY geo tag
 			- Should be back to 'COUNTRY ∩ year' view.
-			- On sidebar left, click on the year tag.
+			- On sidebar left, click on the 'year' tag.
 			- Should be back to 'COUNTRY' view.
 			- On sidebar left, click on the same COUNTRY geo tag
 			- Should be back to 'all pictures'.